totaotata/CredsHarvester/README.md

 ## To Do :
-- add wordList comparation
+- Add wordList comparation
+- Error handling
+- Display results
-- Handle error
+- Export results

 # Tips

-- you can easily test this tool on the vulnerable metasploitable infrastructure or on the infrastructure of your choice ;)
+- You can easily test this tool on the vulnerable metasploitable infrastructure or on the infrastructure of your choice ;)